zxl19/Hand_Eye_Extrinsic_Calibration/README.md

 MATLAB code for LiDAR-GPS/IMU and Camera-GPS/IMU extrinsic calibration based on hand-eye calibration method.

-The extrinsic can be obtained by optimizing `x y z yaw pitch roll` or `x y z qw qx qy qz`.
-We recommend using quaternions to represent rotation.
+The rotation part of the extrinsic can be represented by euler angles, quaternions or 9 elements of the rotation matrix.
+We have implemented those 3 representations respectively by optimizing `x y z yaw pitch roll` or `x y z qw qx qy qz` or `x y z r_11 r_12 r_13 r_21 r_22 r_23 r_31 r_32 r_33`.

 ## LiDAR to GPS/IMU